R0quef0rt/corebox/README.md

 - Setup reverse proxy
 - Make a default landing page w/ links to all running apps
 - Add a shared .vscode configuration to repo
+- "DEVBOX" on the landing page should display the hostname of the machine

 ### Requirements

 - Your CI config should be IN THIS REPO.
 So that we can share it with others.
+- This repo should generally not make an effort to configure the final applications.
+It should only provide a clean-slate for bootstrapping them, managing their lifecyle, etc